wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-5-Replication.md

 ### Use Cases for Multi-Leader Configuration

 E.g. we have a leader in each data center, and each data center's leader replicates its changes to the leaders in other data centers.

+Performance - Every write can be processed in the local data center and is replicated synchronously to other data centers.

+Tolerance of outages - each data center can operate independently of the others, and replication catches up when the failed data center comes back online.

+Collaborative writing - allow several people to edit a document simultaneously.

+### Handling Write Conflicts

+We need synchronous conflict detection, which means we should use single-leader replication.

+Ways of achieving convergent conflict resolution:

+1 Give each write a unique ID. **last write wins (LWW)**.

+2 Give each replica a unique ID.

+3 Somehow merge the values together.

+4 Record the conflict in an explicit data structure that preserves all the information.

+Custom conflict resolution logic - **On write** (the handler is running in a background process) or **On read** (let the user decide in the next time).

+Automatic Conflict Resolution:

+* Conflict-free replicated data types (CRDTs)

+* Mergeable persistent data structures

+* Operational transformation

+### Multi-Leader Replication Topologies

+all-to-all topology, star topology, circular topology.

+Figure 5-9: With multi-leader replication, writes may arrive in the wrong order at some replicas.

+## Leaderless Replication

+The client directly sends its writes to several replicas, while in others, a coordinator node handles that.

+### Write to the Database When a Node Is Down

+The replication system needs to make sure that eventually all the data is copied to every replica.

+Two ways of approaches:

+* Read repair - writes the newer value back to the replica when a value is read by application

+* Anti-entropy process - a background process

+Quorums for reading and writing - w, r are the minimum number of votes required for the read or write to be valid.
+The requests don't have to wait for all n nodes to respond - they can return when w or r nodes have responded.

+If w + r > n, at least one node of the r replicas you read from must have seen the most recent successful write. **at least one overlap**

+Some nodes are unavailable due to: the node is down, disk error or network interruption.

+### Limitations of Quorum Consistency

+There is no direct way of measuring the staleness measurements.

+### Sloppy Quorums and Hinted Handoff

+**sloppy quorum** - writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n "home" nodes for a value.
+It is only an assurance of durability and it does not guarantee that we can read the latest value.

+n can describes the number of replicas within one data center.
+Cross data center replication between database clusters happens asynchronously.

+### Detecting Concurrent Writes

+Concurrent writes in a Dynamo-style data store - there is no well-defined ordering.

+**last write wins(LWW)** - attach a timestamp to each write, pick the biggest timestamp as the most "recent" and discard any writes with an earlier timestamp.
+If data loss is not acceptable, it is a poor choice.

+A deletion marker is known as **a tombstone**.

+## Summary

+Single-leader replication, Multi-leader replication and Leaderless replication.

+Replication can be synchronous or asynchronous.

+Read-after-write consistency - Users should always see data that they submitted themselves.

+Monotonic reads - After users have seen the data at one point in time, they shouldn't later see the older data.

+Consistent prefix reads - Users should see the data in a state that makes casual sense.